 The system is screwed up – we all get that.
 But one VA C&P Examiner isn’t going to fix the whole system or remedy every past

 So keep it simple and basic: talk only about the symptoms and limitations of your disability, and have a one-sentence statement about nexus to tell the doctor when you are asked.

 #6: Do NOT Advocate to – or Debate With – the C&P Examiner.

 C&P Examiners are doctors – not lawyers and not judges.

 Though their opinion will carry some sway – a lot of sway – with the Rater in your claim, in the end it is just an opinion.

 Let them draw their opinion.
-If it is negative, or doesn’t fit the facts, there are other doctors with other opinions that the Rater or BVA can balance and weigh to find the truth.
+If it is negative or doesn’t fit the facts, there are other doctors with other opinions that the Rater or BVA can balance and weigh to find the truth.

 Do NOT try to prove your claim to the examiner.
-Most Vets that do try to prove their claim end up overwhelming the C&P Examiner with facts that he or she may or may not be able to process in the moment.
+Most Vets that do try to prove their claim end up overwhelming the C&P Examiner with facts that he or she may or may not be able to process at the moment.
 They will overload them with case law and legal language – much of which is irrelevant to the Doctor.

 And remember – there is a mortal battle between doctors and lawyers.
 Since the first lawyer sued the first doctor, they have always had a very cat-and-dog relationship (I say this somewhat “tongue in cheek”).
-If you start talking like a lawyer, you are going to shut that doctor off to understanding your medical condition, and I can guarantee that your exam will end with a negative opinion.
+If you start talking like a lawyer, you are going to shut that doctor off from understanding your medical condition, and I can guarantee that your exam will end with a negative opinion.